-On May 29, 2023, the Company announced that in order to preserve its cash for to support accelerated growth in Germany it has closed a non-brokered private placement (the "Offering") of secured convertible debentures of the Company (each, a "Debenture") for aggregate proceeds of \$2,091,977.
-The Debentures were issued to holders of short-term loans and obligations owed by the Company or its wholly owned subsidiaries and were inclusive of a 10% extension fee in full settlement of such debt to the holders.
-The Debentures will mature on May 26, 2025, and will not incur interest except in the event of default.
-The Debentures may be converted into common shares in the Company (each, a "Share") at a conversion price of \$0.85 per Share.
-Oren Shuster, a director and the Chief Executive Officer of the Company (the "Insider") subscribed for an aggregate of \$237,214 of Debentures in the Offering.
-The Insider's participation in the Offering (the "Insider Transaction") is a "related party transaction" within the meaning of Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions ("MI 61-101").
-The Company relied on the exemptions from the formal valuation and minority shareholder approval requirements of MI 61-101 under sections 5.5(a) and 5.7(1)(a) of MI 61-101 as the fair market value of the Insider Transaction does not exceed 25% of the Company's market capitalization.
-As the material change report disclosing the Insider Transaction is being filed less than 21 days before the transaction, there is a requirement under MI 61-101 to explain why the shorter period was reasonable or necessary in the circumstances.
-In the view of the Company, it is necessary to immediately close the Insider Transaction and therefore, such shorter period is reasonable and necessary in the circumstances to improve the Company's financial position.
+On May 29, 2024, the Company closed a non-brokered private placement of secured convertible debentures (the "May 2024 Private Placement") of the Company (each, a "May 2024 Debenture") for aggregate proceeds of \$2,091,977.
+The May 2024 Debentures were issued to holders of short-term loans and obligations owed by the Company or its wholly owned subsidiaries and were inclusive of a 10% extension fee in full settlement of such debt to the holders.
+The May 2024 Debentures will mature on May 26, 2025, and will not incur interest except in the event of default.
+The May 2024 Debentures may be converted into Common Shares at a conversion price of \$5.1 per Share (following the July 2024 Consolidation).
+Oren Shuster, a director and the Chief Executive Officer of the Company subscribed for an aggregate of \$237,214 of May 2024 Debentures in the May 2024 Private Placement.